What is Itchy and Smelly?

 An untreated wound, bite or laceration can become infected.
 The infected area may develop an abscess and pus.
 The skin will have a foul odor.

 Seborrhea is a skin condition that causes the sebaceous glands of the skin to produce too much sebum.
 Dogs with seborrhea have a strange odor that may become worse if a secondary skin infection occurs.
-Seborrhea can be triggered by hormonal imbalances (such as thyroid disease, Cushing’s disease), poor diet, humidity, allergies and parasites.
+Seborrhea can be triggered by hormonal imbalances (such as under-active thyroid disease or Cushing’s disease), poor diet, humidity, allergies and parasites.
 Seborrhea is more commonly diagnosed in the Cocker Spaniel, West Highland White Terrier, and the Basset Hound breeds.

 A dog that is itchy and smelly should be seen by a veterinarian.
 Your dog is probably very uncomfortable and may be in pain.
 Let the veterinarian know if you have observed symptoms besides the scratching and odor.
 Additionally, let the doctor know if your dog has had any recent lacerations, bites or wounds.

 The veterinarian will perform a physical examination on the patient.
 He may take your dog’s weight and temperature, and check his eyes, ears and gums.
 He may recommend a complete blood count, serum chemistry panel, skin scraping or skin culture.
 Hormone tests will be done if the veterinarian wants to rule out thyroid disease or Cushing’s disease.
 If allergies are suspected the veterinarian may recommend an elimination diet and allergy testing.
-An elimination diet involves removing certain foods from your dog’s diet, reintroducing the food items one at a time.
+An elimination diet involves removing certain foods from your dog’s diet and reintroducing the food items one at a time.
 Allergy testing can help pinpoint environmental allergens.

 Regularly grooming your dog may prevent skin infections.
-A local groomer can put your dog on a biweekly schedule.
+A local groomer can put your dog on a suitable schedule.
 Mobile groomers may charge a bit more but it is convenient for them to come to your home.
 Administering a monthly flea preventative can help prevent a flea infestation.
 Many dogs are allergic to the flea’s saliva.

 When a dog has a wound, bite or laceration it must be cleaned with a disinfectant.
 If it is a deep or large wound, he should be seen and treated by a veterinarian.
-Some ear infections can be prevented with regular ear wax cleaning.
+Some ear infections can be prevented with regular ear cleaning.
 If your dog was diagnosed with allergies it is important to follow the veterinarian’s treatment plan to prevent the recurrence of a skin infection.

 The treatment cost to cure an itchy and smelly dog will depend on the veterinarian’s diagnosis and how severe the skin irritation is.
 Treating seborrhea can range from $200 to $800.
 Skin infections due to allergies may cost $600 to treat.
 The expense to cure an ear infection may be $300.